The Ultimate Guide to Oil Insect Repellent!

 The Role of the Environmental Protection Agency (EPA)

-The EPA oversees the regulation of insect repellents, including those made with essential oils.
+The EPA regulates insect repellents, including those made with essential oils.
 It evaluates product safety and efficacy to ensure standards are met.
 Essential oils like lemon eucalyptus oil have earned EPA recognition as safe and effective repellents.

-The EPA also issues guidelines for incorporating essential oils into repellent formulations, aiding manufacturers in producing safe and effective products.
+The EPA also provides guidelines for incorporating essential oils into repellent formulations, assisting manufacturers in producing safe and effective products.
 Consumers can trust oil insect repellents that comply with these guidelines.

 DIY Oil Insect Repellent Recipes